MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 ms.topic: article
 ---

-# How create a dashboard with the Alert widget in the Web console
+# How to create a dashboard with the Alert widget in the Web console
 In System Center Operations Manager version 1801 and higher, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to create a dashboard in the new HTML5 web console with the Alert widget.

 ## Add widget to dashboard